khufkens/orthodrc_cnn/README.md

 When using the model cite the model / code / data as:

-`Hufkens et al. 2020.
+> [Hufkens et al. 2020.
 Historical aerial surveys map long-term changes of forest cover and structure in the central Congo Basin.
-Submitted.`
+Remote Sensing, 12, 638.](https://www.mdpi.com/2072-4292/12/4/638)

 For full details on the methodology I refer to the above manuscript, or the documentation provided in [the repository website](https://khufkens.github.io/orthodrc_cnn/).